Matthew Restall: Biography

 His most recent book is The Nine Lives of Christopher Columbus (published by Norton in 2025), a ground-breaking study of what Restall terms “Columbiana,” building upon three decades of teaching, research, and writing on Columbus and related histories.
 Many of the themes of his previous books—the histories of the Maya, of enslaved Africans in the Americas, and of comparative imperialism—are foundational to his current research for a book on the early history of Belize titled The Invention of Colonialism.

 Restall's entry into the field of pop music history was initiated by Blue Moves (2020 in the 33 1/3 series), which was followed by two monographs: Ghosts: Journeys to Post-pop.
 How David Sylvian, Mark Hollis, and Kate Bush reinvented pop music (2024), and On Elton John (2025, in Oxford University Press’s Opinionated Guides series).

 Restall has won fellowships from the National Endowment for the Humanities, the John Simon Guggenheim Foundation, the Institute for Advanced Study at Princeton, the John Carter Brown Library, the Library of Congress, the US Capitol Historical Society, Yale's Gilder Lehrman Center, and the UK’s Leverhulme Foundation.
 He was a Member of the Board of Governors of the John Carter Brown Library (2014–23), President of the American Society for Ethnohistory (2017–18), the Greenleaf Distinguished Professor of Latin American Studies at Tulane University (2020), and a Visiting Scholar at Harvard’s Dumbarton Oaks (2025).

 Restall appears regularly on TV documentaries, radio shows, and podcasts, discussing the Aztecs, Mayas, Columbus, the Spanish conquistadors, and the history of rock and pop music.

-His father was the widely published ornithological illustrator and author Robin Restall, his sister Emma Restall Orr was joint chief of the British Bruid Order and is the author of popular books on Druidry, and his spouse is the above-mentioned art historian Amara Solari.
+His father was the widely published ornithological illustrator and author Robin Restall, his sister Emma Restall Orr was joint chief of the British Druid Order and is the author of popular books on Druidry, and his spouse is the above-mentioned art historian Amara Solari.
 He holds both British and US citizenship.